GroophyLifefor/GroophyLifefor/README.md

 - - I did an internship at [Valentura](https://valentura.com/) for 7 months
 - - I did an internship at [Peaker Soft](https://peakersoft.net/) for 1 months

+- In the last `2 years` I have participated in more than `300 events`.
+That means I was at an event every one out of every two days.
+I love my sector.

 ## After 18

 - - I work full time in Tech Operations at [Valentura](https://valentura.com/).